There are two main types of eclipses: a solar eclipse, and a lunar eclipse.

 A solar eclipse is where the Moon covers the Sun.
 In Jyotish, this represents your emotional mind (the Moon) covering the Sun (your soul).
-A lunar eclipse, on the other hand, is where the Earth covers the Moon from the Sun.
+A lunar eclipse, on the other hand, is where the Earth goes in between the Moon and the Sun.
 This represents material energy (the Earth) blocking the Sun’s rays (the light from your soul) from reaching your mind (the Moon).

 In some parts of the world, eclipses are seen as very negative and unlucky events.
 In India and other parts of Asia, when an eclipse is taking place, people will stay in their homes or go to a temple, and close the blinds to the outside world.
 It is seen as inauspicious to look at an eclipse.
 This is an external representation of what we should do inwardly - we should be closing the blinds to the external world and going deeper within ourselves.